Yandex Cloud

 I/O size (minimum/optimal): 512 bytes / 512 bytes

-In the above example, the fdisk utility outputs information about the physical disks (/dev/sda and /dev/sdb), their partitions, and the RAID created from them containing three partitions (/dev/md127, /dev/md126, and /dev/md125).
+In the example above, the fdisk utility displayed information about the /dev/sda and /dev/sdb physical disks, their partitions, and the partitions of the server’s RAID array: /dev/md127, /dev/md126, and /dev/md125.

 • /dev/md126: /boot partition.